-The Company is optimistic that the next drilling program on the Lundmark-Akow Lake property to follow up on earlier drill results and the recent airborne geophysical survey over an area of widespread gold mineralization, will confirm conductors at depth identified by recent work.
+The Company is optimistic that the next drilling program on the Lundmark-Akow Lake property to follow up on earlier drill results and the recent airborne geophysical survey over an area of widespread gold mineralization will confirm the conductors at depth identified by the survey.

-The Company had a cash balance of \$524,492 at June 30, 2015 and anticipates that it will be able to raise additional funds at the appropriate time to finance future exploration and evaluation programs.
-Sufficient work has been done on the properties that there will be only marginal carrying costs to maintain title to all its claims in the foreseeable future.
+The Company had a cash balance of \$307,412 at November 25 and believes that it will be able to raise additional funds at the appropriate time to finance future exploration and evaluation programs.
+Sufficient work has been completed on the properties such that there will be only marginal carrying costs to maintain title to all its claims in the foreseeable future.